COVID-19 CAMHS Forth Valley Update

 You might want to write things down on a piece of paper to help you remember what you would like to say in the appointment.
 You might like to write down examples of your concerns, if you have noticed any patterns to your problems, what helps and what doesn’t.

-You can bring someone along that you trust for support, if you would like to.
+You can bring someone along that you trust for support, if you would like to and you can also take notes.

 We will discuss ending your appointments with you, taking into account your feelings and opinions regarding this.
 Ending an intervention normally happens over an agreed period of time so that you feel prepared to be discharged.